Food Safety

 Even if food is categorized as “ancillary,” food safety is still critical to business operations.

-The FDA Food Code does not explicitly mention the “hospitality industry” because food safety regulations apply to establishments serving food to the public–even if food service isn’t the primary focus of the business.
+The U.S. Food and Drug Administration (FDA) Food Code does not explicitly mention the “hospitality industry” because food safety regulations apply to establishments serving food to the public–even if food service isn’t the primary focus of the business.

 However, the regulations themselves can get extremely specific.
 For example, airports and office buildings get their callout in 6.202-15(B) regarding outer openings and their ability to protect against insects and rodents.2